palform/palform/packages/blog-docs/docs/intro.md

 ## Speak to a human

-Simply message **hey@palform.app**.
+Simply message **mail@support.palform.app**.
 Make sure to include some way for us to identify your Palform account and organisation.

 ### Response times
 We offer the following response times: